 Subject headings are specific vocabulary that the Library of Congress assigns to published material.
 You can search Bobcat for books and other materials related to historical research by subject heading.
-General subject headings in history follow a specific pattern: Place name -- Subdivision -- Time period.
+General subject headings in history follow a specific pattern: Place name -- Subject -- Subdivision -- Time period.

 Can be names of countries, regions, states, or cities.

-Describe the particular emphasis of the book.
+Describes the particular emphasis of the item.

 For more information, consult the Library of Congress Authorities online (see below) or the five printed volumes in Reference, Library of Congress Subject Headings (LCSH), which contains the subject headings used in BobCat and other library catalogs.
 Look under the place name or subject to see the appropriate subdivisions and time periods.